 Badminton WA equivalent: D Grade

-The club does not have many beginners who attend on a regular basis.
-For those beginners who haven’t played in a while, we recommend you brush up on your skills before attending the club to ensure you get the most out of your time at the club.
+If you haven’t played in a while, we recommend you brush up on your skills before attending to ensure you get the most out of your time at the club.

-If you want to learn badminton or have less than 5 hours court time, the club will not be really suitable for you due to the way the club operates.
+If you want to learn badminton or have less than 30 hours of court time, the club will not be suitable due to the way we run the club.